 Biography

-I am a Professor of Biostatistics working in the Biostatistics Research Group in the Department of Health Sciences at the University of Leicester, UK.
-I also work part-time in the Biostatistics Group in the Department of Medical Epidemiology and Biostatistics, Karolinska Institutet, Stockholm, Sweden.
+I am a biostatistician working at the Cancer Registry of Norway.
+I also work part-time as a Guest Professor in the Biostatistics Group in the Department of Medical Epidemiology and Biostatistics, Karolinska Institutet, Stockholm, Sweden.
+Previously, I worked at the Biostatistics Research Group at the University of Leicester, UK.

 I have a variety of interests, mainly in the area of survival analysis in epidemiology.
 Much of my work focuses on the analysis from data from national cancer registries.
 I particularly enjoy writing software to enable transferal of new methods into practice.